rolandiartmeladze/rolandiartmeladze/README.md

 </p>

 <p align="left">
-  I am a dedicated full-stack web developer with a strong foundation in both frontend and backend development.
-My frontend expertise includes <b>HTML</b>, <b>CSS</b>, <b>JavaScript</b>, and <b>React</b>, with a recent focus on <b>TypeScript</b> for scalable, high-quality code.
-On the backend, I have successfully built reliable server-side applications using <b>Node.js</b>, <b>Express</b>, <b>Nest.js</b>, and <b>Python</b>.
-I am proficient in managing databases with <b>MongoDB</b>, <b>Mongoose Atlas</b>, and <b>Django</b>, ensuring seamless data integration.
-I am passionate about pushing boundaries and embracing new technologies to create impactful solutions in collaborative environments.
+  I am an aspiring full-stack web developer with a strong foundation in frontend development and growing expertise in backend technologies.
+My frontend skills include <b>HTML</b>, <b>CSS</b>, <b>JavaScript</b>, and <b>React</b>, with a recent focus on <b>TypeScript</b> for scalable and maintainable code.
+On the backend, I have experience building server-side applications using <b>Node.js</b>, <b>Express.js</b>, and <b>Python</b> with <b>Django REST Framework</b>.
+I am proficient in database management with <b>MongoDB</b>, <b>Mongoose Atlas</b>, and <b>Django ORM</b>, ensuring smooth data handling and integration.
-  I enjoy tackling challenges and exploring new technologies to deliver effective results.
-My goal is to contribute to innovative projects that drive growth and success.
+  I am passionate about learning new technologies, overcoming challenges, and contributing to impactful projects.
+My goal is to deliver high-quality solutions that drive innovation and success in collaborative environments.
 </p>

 ## 🛠️ Skills